Mattttyyyy/image_app001/README.md

     npm run dev
     ```

-4. Open your browser and navigate to `http://localhost:3000`.
+4. Open your browser and navigate to `http://localhost:5173/skadi-image-app01`.
+(Can change depending on the build setup)

 ## Docker Setup